Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Selected Universities

-We selected two Canadian with comprehensive health informatics training programs, each with its own unique focus and approach.
+We selected two Canadian Universities each with its own unique focus and approach.

 #### Victoria